bbfrederick/rapidtide/docs/index.rst

-								   are two ways to specify the same thing --regressorstart=START   - The time delay in seconds into the regressor file, corresponding in the first TR of the fmri file (default is 0.0) -G                       - use generalized cross-correlation with phase alignment transform (GCC-PHAT) instead of correlation
+								   are two ways to specify the same thing --regressorstart=START   - The time delay in seconds into the regressor file, corresponding in the first TR of the fmri file (default is 0.0) --phat                   - Use generalized cross-correlation with phase alignment transform (PHAT) instead of correlation
+		--liang                  - Use generalized cross-correlation with Liang weighting function (Liang, et al, doi:10.1109/IMCCC.2015.283)
-		--corrmaskthresh=PCT     - do correlations in voxels where the mean exceeeds this percentage of the robust max (default is 1.0) --accheck                - check for periodic components that corrupt the autocorrelation
+		--eckart                 - Use generalized cross-correlation with Eckart weighting function --corrmaskthresh=PCT     - Do correlations in voxels where the mean exceeeds this percentage of the robust max (default is 1.0) --accheck                - Check for periodic components that corrupt the autocorrelation

-	correlation fitting options:
+	Correlation fitting options:
-		-Z DELAYTIME             - don't fit the delay time - set it to DELAYTIME seconds for all voxels
+		-Z DELAYTIME             - Don't fit the delay time - set it to DELAYTIME seconds for all voxels
-		-r LAGMIN,LAGMAX         - limit fit to a range of lags from LAGMIN to LAGMAX -s SIGMALIMIT            - reject lag fits with linewidth wider than SIGMALIMIT -B                       - bipolar mode - match peak correlation ignoring sign --nofitfilt              - do not zero out peak fit values if fit fails --maxfittype=FITTYPE     - Method for fitting the correlation peak (default is 'gauss').
+		-r LAGMIN,LAGMAX         - Limit fit to a range of lags from LAGMIN to LAGMAX -s SIGMALIMIT            - Reject lag fits with linewidth wider than SIGMALIMIT -B                       - Bipolar mode - match peak correlation ignoring sign --nofitfilt              - Do not zero out peak fit values if fit fails --maxfittype=FITTYPE     - Method for fitting the correlation peak (default is 'gauss').
 								   'quad' uses a quadratic fit.
 Faster but not as well tested

-	regressor refinement options:
+	Regressor refinement options:
-		--refineweighting=TYPE   - apply TYPE weighting to each timecourse prior to refinement (valid weightings are 'None',
+		--refineweighting=TYPE   - Apply TYPE weighting to each timecourse prior to refinement (valid weightings are 'None',
 								   'R', 'R2' (default)
-		--refinepasses=PASSES    - set the number of refinement passes to PASSES (default is 1)
+		--refinepasses=PASSES    - Set the number of refinement passes to PASSES (default is 1)
-		--includemask=MASK       - only use voxels in NAME for global regressor generation and regressor refinement
+		--includemask=MASK       - Only use voxels in NAME for global regressor generation and regressor refinement
-		--excludemask=MASK       - do not use voxels in NAME for global regressor generation and regressor refinement
+		--excludemask=MASK       - Do not use voxels in NAME for global regressor generation and regressor refinement
-		--lagminthresh=MIN       - for refinement, exclude voxels with delays less than MIN (default is 1.5s)
+		--lagminthresh=MIN       - For refinement, exclude voxels with delays less than MIN (default is 1.5s)
-		--lagmaxthresh=MAX       - for refinement, exclude voxels with delays greater than MAX (default is 1000s)
+		--lagmaxthresh=MAX       - For refinement, exclude voxels with delays greater than MAX (default is 1000s)
-		--ampthresh=AMP          - for refinement, exclude voxels with correlation coefficients less than AMP (default is 0.3) --sigmathresh=SIGMA      - for refinement, exclude voxels with widths greater than SIGMA (default is 100s)
+		--ampthresh=AMP          - For refinement, exclude voxels with correlation coefficients less than AMP (default is 0.3) --sigmathresh=SIGMA      - For refinement, exclude voxels with widths greater than SIGMA (default is 100s)
-		--refineoffset           - adjust offset time during refinement to bring peak delay to zero
+		--refineoffset           - Adjust offset time during refinement to bring peak delay to zero
-		--refineupperlag         - only use positive lags for regressor refinement --refinelowerlag         - only use negative lags for regressor refinement --pca                    - use pca to derive refined regressor (default is averaging)
+		--refineupperlag         - Only use positive lags for regressor refinement --refinelowerlag         - Only use negative lags for regressor refinement --pca                    - Use pca to derive refined regressor (default is averaging)
-		--ica                    - use ica to derive refined regressor (default is averaging)
+		--ica                    - Use ica to derive refined regressor (default is averaging)
+		--nodispersioncalc       - Disable dispersion calculation during refinement

-	output options:
+	Output options:
-		--limitoutput            - don't save some of the large and rarely used files -T                       - save a table of lagtimes used -h HISTLEN               - change the histogram length to HISTLEN (default is 100)
+		--limitoutput            - Don't save some of the large and rarely used files -T                       - Save a table of lagtimes used -h HISTLEN               - Change the histogram length to HISTLEN (default is 100)
-		--timerange=START,END    - limit analysis to data between timepoints START and END in the fmri file
+		--timerange=START,END    - Limit analysis to data between timepoints START and END in the fmri file
-		--glmsourcefile=FILE     - regress delayed regressors out of FILE instead of the initial fmri file used to estimate delays --noglm                  - turn off GLM filtering to remove delayed regressor from each voxel (disables output of fitNorm)
+		--glmsourcefile=FILE     - Regress delayed regressors out of FILE instead of the initial fmri file used to estimate delays --noglm                  - Turn off GLM filtering to remove delayed regressor from each voxel (disables output of fitNorm)

-	miscellaneous options:
+	Miscellaneous options:
-		--usesp                  - use single precision for internal calculations (may be useful when RAM is limited) -c                       - data file is a converted CIFTI -S                       - simulate a run - just report command line options -d                       - display plots of interesting timecourses --nonumba                - disable jit compilation with numba --memprofile             - enable memory profiling for debugging - warning: this slows things down a lot.
+		--usesp                  - Use single precision for internal calculations (may be useful when RAM is limited)
+		-c                       - Data file is a converted CIFTI -S                       - Simulate a run - just report command line options -d                       - Display plots of interesting timecourses --nonumba                - Disable jit compilation with numba --memprofile             - Enable memory profiling for debugging - warning: this slows things down a lot.

-	experimental options (not fully tested, may not work):
+	Experimental options (not fully tested, may not work):
-		--acfix                  - remove periodic components that corrupt the autocorrelation (enables --accheck).
+		--acfix                  - Remove periodic components that corrupt the autocorrelation (enables --accheck).
 Experimental.
-		--tmask=MASKFILE         - only correlate during epochs specified in MASKFILE (NB: each line of MASKFILE contains the time and duration of an epoch to include
+		--tmask=MASKFILE         - Only correlate during epochs specified in MASKFILE (NB: each line of MASKFILE contains the time and duration of an epoch to include
-		-p                       - prewhiten and refit data
+		-p                       - Prewhiten and refit data
-		-P                       - save prewhitened data (turns prewhitening on) -A, --AR                 - set AR model order to ORDER (default is 1)
+		-P                       - Save prewhitened data (turns prewhitening on) -A, --AR                 - Set AR model order to ORDER (default is 1)